Looking for the best gyms in Hong Kong?

-Recently, Pure Fitness introduced FUZE at two locations in Hong Kong (Kinwick Centre & International Trade Tower).
+Recently, Pure Fitness introduced FUZE at two Hong Kong locations (Kinwick Centre & International Trade Tower).

 The introduction of FUZE classes to Pure makes total sense; these are high-intensity workouts with outstanding music.

-Previously, Pure, which is known for being of the best gyms in Hong Kong, was missing these types of ultra high-intensity workouts.
+Previously, Pure, known for being of the best gyms in Hong Kong, was missing these ultra-intensity workouts.